Raynos/ncore/README.md

 Core.remove({ firstName: anything, secondName: anythingOther });
 ```

-Core.remove will also invoke destroy if the module has been initialized but has not been destroyed
+Core.remove will also invoke destroy if the module has been initialized but has not been destroyed.
+Destroy is invoked before detach

 ```javascript
 Core.use("name", {